rwdevlead/terraform-codespaces/labs/lab_09_deploying_mulitple_resources_with_for_each/AWS/aws.md

 terraform apply
 ```

-Compare the count-based and for_each-based subnets in the AWS Console:
+Compare the `count`-based and `for_each`-based subnets in the AWS Console:
-- Notice how the for_each subnets have meaningful names based on map keys
+- Notice how the `for_each` subnets have meaningful names based on map keys
 - Observe how the resources are referenced differently in the state file

 ### 6. Add Security Group Resources Using For_Each